Arizona's natural beauty and diverse cultural traditions make the state a magnet for the creatively inclined.

 After the last mining company abandoned Jerome in the 1950s, artists and crafters began staking their claims on the hillside town.

-Imaginative housewares are a hallmark of Pura Vida, where you might find wood-turned lamps with copper shades or clocks made of slumped glass.
+Imaginative housewares are Pura Vida Gallery's hallmark.
+Find wood-turned lamps with copper shades or clocks made of slumped glass.
+The gallery represents more than 120 artists whose work highlights the organic form.

-The Jerome Artists Cooperative Gallery captures the town’s laid-back spirit.
+The Jerome Artists Cooperative Gallery proudly supports local artists.
 Work is juried, so the quality is high, but the offerings are wonderfully eclectic.
 Expect to find everything from gourd art to handmade woven jackets.

-Among its many unique offerings, the store at the Tucson Museum of Art and Historic Block highlights mixed-media depictions of local landmarks – a masonite-mounted photograph of the historic No-Tel Motel sign, say, or tile-work desert scenes framed in metal.
+Among its many offerings, the store at the Tucson Museum of Art and Historic Block highlights mixed-media depictions of local landmarks: a masonite-mounted photograph of the historic No-Tel Motel sign, say, or tile-work desert scenes framed in metal.

 Diane Lisle calls her Clay Hands Gallery & Studio "the ice cream shop of pottery" because so many different ceramic artists can be found here.
 Her own pottery ranges from raku to stoneware.